aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 not written to the cache because it may use a different authorization context.
 Batch execution disables remote query caching for the connection before the batch runs because earlier entries may change session state even if a later entry fails.
+If a recognized non-batch authorization-state change fails, the plugin invalidates its authorization snapshot because an earlier command may already have changed the session.
+Opaque failed operations mark the state untracked.
+The original JDBC exception is preserved.
+An unknown authorization state bypasses caching until a later refresh succeeds.
+An untracked state cannot be represented safely and remains disabled for that wrapper connection.
+Returning a connection to an application connection pool does not by itself clear the untracked state.
 When database multi-tenancy protection is disabled, the plugin preserves legacy behavior: callable and multi-statement queries remain eligible for caching, while transaction queries bypass cache reads but may write their database results to the cache.

 > [!WARNING]
-> The plugin does not automatically discover application-specific PostgreSQL settings or
+> When `cacheEnableDatabaseMultiTenancy=true`, the plugin does not automatically discover
+> application-specific PostgreSQL settings or
 > MySQL/MariaDB session variables used by authorization policies.
 If the wrapper observes a custom
 > setting, `set_config`, `SET @variable`, or an opaque statement that may change such state, remote
 > query caching is disabled for that connection.
 Changes hidden inside arbitrary SQL functions,